RUT Chile: How Foreigners Get a RUT/RUN Number

 Merging Temporary RUT with Permanent RUN

-Once you receive your Chilean ID card with your permanent RUN, you must complete a crucial step called "continuación de RUT" to merge your temporary non-residend RUT and your Chilean card RUN number.
+Once you receive your Chilean ID card with your permanent RUN, you must complete a crucial step called "continuación de RUT" to merge your temporary non-resident RUT and your Chilean card RUN number.

 WARNING